-Cooling and lubrication are provided by the circulating oil and the movement of the refrigerant vapor throughout the case.
-The advantages of the hermetically sealed unit (elimination of pulleys, belts and other coupling methods, elimination of a source of refrigerant leaks) are offset somewhat by the inaccessibility for repair and generally lower capacity.
+Cooling and lubrication provided by the circulating oil and the movement of the refrigerant vapor throughout the case.
+The advantages of the hermetically sealed unit (elimination of pulleys, belts and other coupling methods, elimination of а source are refrigerant leaks) offset somewhat by the inaccessibility for repair and generally lower capacity.